safwen511/solis-io/README.md

 - Host and per-VM totals, fixed histograms, approximate percentiles, attribution quality, and unattributed counters are reported.
 - VM-attributed latency is integrated into `diagnose noisy-neighbor`, `capture noisy-neighbor`, and `watch noisy-neighbor`.
 - Capture-generated `observe-snapshot.json` reuses the same VM-attribution report without a second eBPF attachment and preserves the report's own timestamp and duration.
+- Suspect discovery ranks same-storage local VMs and can select the dominant writer without an explicit `--suspect`.
-- Diagnosis supports human output and machine-readable JSON.
+- Diagnosis supports human output and machine-readable JSON; capture writes private evidence bundles with checksums and an operator report.

-This is working in the lab, but it remains experimental.
-Multi-host operation is out of scope.
-A reproducible experimental Linux/amd64 archive workflow is available; production service lifecycle and broad compatibility guarantees are not implemented.
+- A bounded `a-client -> a-web -> a-db` workload and a live-impact harness align application baseline, pressure, and recovery phases with Solis evidence.
+- A paired eBPF overhead/safety harness separates collector safety from inconclusive or review-only performance results.
+- A deterministic Linux/amd64 archive workflow embeds the authentic eBPF ELF and records release identity and checksums.

+The following are deliberately not part of this release: a TUI, daemon or service, multi-host collection, a controller, remote agents, VM control operations, automatic remediation, and package-manager integration.
+Solis remains a local, command-driven observability and attribution tool.

 ## Architecture